PaLeroy/phd_defense/talk.md

 But it has to figure out that it needs to circle around the cone!

-And even if it succeeded, it can still fail.
+And even if it succeeded before, it can still fail because it is still exploring what is the best things to do.

 ---